-On a construction site, wood is often subject to variable conditions: humidity, dust, temperature variations, multiple handling...
+We have a construction site, wood is often subject to variable conditions: humidity, dust, temperature variations, multiple handling...
 Poor storage can quickly degrade the quality of the material and compromise the success of the project.
 Here are the most common mistakes to avoid in order to preserve your wood until it is implemented.

-1. Place the wood on the floor
+1. Place the Wood on the Floor

 ❌ Problem: